appserver-io/appserver/_tuts/running-typo3-6-2-lts-on-appserver-io.md

 ### Installing with Virtual Host

-As with any other Webserver using a vhost you first have to add the domain you'd like to use in your hosts file.
+As with any other Webserver using a vhost you first have to add the domain you like to use in your hosts file.

 ```bash
 sudo vi /etc/hosts